What You’ll Learn 🖥️

 Update rate option

-With the Average time drop-down list, you can define the update rate for the selected widget.
-As a standard, the values for the display type will be calculated Fast (0.1 s) over a period of 0.1 seconds, which also represents the internal minimum calculation period.
+The Average time drop-down list allows you to define the update rate for the selected widget.
+By default, the display values are calculated as Fast (0.1 s), meaning they are averaged over a 0.1-second period, which also represents the internal minimum calculation interval.

-The acquisition system will still run at the selected dynamic sample rate and DewesoftX will acquire the data at full speed.
-Minimum, maximum, average, and RMS values will be calculated for the selected time interval, however, every data point will NOT be displayed on the widget and stored, but only the calculated values.
+The acquisition system will still operate at the selected dynamic sample rate, and DewesoftX will acquire data at full speed.
+Minimum, maximum, average, and RMS values will be calculated for the specified time interval.
+However, not every data point will be shown on the widget or stored—only the calculated values will be used for display.

-When From reduced rate mode is selected, the display widget will reduce the data continuously according to the static/reduced rate selected in the Static/Reduce rate drop-down list in the channel setup.
+When From reduced rate mode is selected, the display widget will continuously reduce the data based on the static/reduced rate selected in the Static/Reduced rate drop-down list found in the channel setup.

 Upper & lower limit

-If you want to use alarm limits on a display widget you can enable it by checking the Use upper limit or Use lower limit check boxes.
-This will activate/deactivate high or low limit detection.
-If enabled, you can enter the alarm level and color for each.
+To enable alarm limits on a display widget, check the Use upper limit or Use lower limit boxes.
+This activates or deactivates high and low limit detection.
+Once enabled, you can set the alarm level and choose a specific color for each threshold.

-You can set a lower limit, upper limit, or both limits for each display widget that supports alarm limits.
-If you want to change the limit color simply click on the colored field next to the high or low limit field and choose the desired color from the appearing color selector window.
+You can apply a lower limit, upper limit, or both for any widget that supports alarm thresholds.
+To change the limit color, simply click the color field next to the high or low limit input and select your desired color from the color picker window.

 Minimum and maximum shown value